 1.58.3.
-Schedule II drugs must be stored in a substantial double-locked cabinet in patient care areas outside the pharmacy.
+Schedule II drugs must be stored in a substantial double-locked cabinet in patient areas outside the pharmacy.
+All other controlled substances must be stored in a secure, locked cabinet.
+Access is restricted to those individuals authorized to prepare, administer or dispense controlled substances.